 The inside of the colon is a tube-like structure with a flat surface with curved folds.
 A polyp appears as a lump that protrudes into the inside of the colon (picture 1).
 The tissue covering a polyp may look the same as normal colon tissue, or, there may be tissue changes ranging from subtle color changes to ulceration and bleeding.
 Some polyps are flat ("sessile") and others extend out on a stalk ("pedunculated").

-Colonoscopy is also the best test for the follow-up examination of polyps.
-Virtual colonoscopy using CT technology is another test used to detect polyps.
+Colonoscopy is the best test for the follow-up examination of polyps.
+Virtual colonoscopy using computed tomography technology is another test used to detect polyps.

 COLON POLYP REMOVAL